×

 When we asked expats and global nomads about the quality of medical care in Panama, they replied:

 "Panama has a well-developed healthcare system, with both public and private hospitals and clinics providing a wide range of medical services.
 The country has a number of highly-trained doctors and specialists, and many of the larger hospitals offer advanced medical treatments and procedures.
 In addition, Panama has a number of medical tourism options, with many people travelling to the country for medical treatments and procedures that may not be available in their home countries.
-The cost of medical services in Panama is generally lower than in other countries, making it an attractive option for those seeking medical care," commented one expat living in Panama.
+The cost of medical services in Panama is generally lower than in other countries, making it an attractive option for those seeking medical care," remarked one expat living in Panama.

 Are healthcare and health insurance expensive in Panama?

 "In the event described above my experience was at least as good as I would have gotten in the U.S. This included the Dr. spending about 45 minutes sewing up the large wound in the back of my arm, 4 return visits for him to look at it to make sure it was healing properly and there was no infection.
 And on the other days if I hadn't taken and picture by noon to send to him and given an update that it was ok he sent me a text message to ask what was going on.
 On the 7th day I returned and had the stitches removed all for a grand total of $100.
 Keep in mind this was an open wound torn open on the pavement that was about a 2" circle exposing the muscle and tendons, this wasn't just a simple cut with stitches.
 There's a scar but I was amazed at how well it turned out.
-Not very noticeable unless I just raise my elbow and point it out," said an expat in La Chorrera.
+Not very noticeable unless I just raise my elbow and point it out," said one expat.

 View More Answers